A data management plan (DMP) helps you manage your data, in terms of organisation, storage and preservation.

 Taking the time to write a good DMP gives you an opportunity to think through many of the issues covered in this guide, and usually saves time and effort later on in the process.

 Increasingly, funders require a DMP as part of the application for research funding.
 For instance, as of 2017, a DMP is required for applications to Horizon 2020.
-In Sweden, no major funder requires a DMP as of yet.
-However, adding a DMP as an attachment to your application shows the funder that you have considered these aspects.
+As from 2019, The Swedish Research Council requires that projects which have recieved funding have a data management plan in place when the project starts.
+Even though many funders do not yet require a DMP, adding a DMP as an attachment to your application can be an advantage as it shows that you have considered data management aspects.
 SUHF, The Association of Swedish Higher Education Institutions, have agreed on a recommendation for data management plan (only in Swedish).
 (PDF)

 A DMP is truly useful when it is a living document that is updated throughout the project.
 A DMP should include answers to questions such as: